-Suppliers must provide sufficient working instructions and signs for handling, segregating and transporting hazardous waste.
-All staff involved in these processes (e.g. maintenance and custodial staff) performed on hazardous waste must be trained on appropriate handling procedures.
+Suppliers must provide sufficient working instructions and signs for handling, segregating, and transporting hazardous waste.
+All staff involved in these processes (e.g., maintenance and custodial staff) working on hazardous waste must be trained in appropriate handling procedures.
 The following elements should be considered for the training program:

-- Proper hazardous waste handling; - Overview of legal requirements and the environmental consequences of poor waste handling and management; - How to identify, segregate, collect and transport hazardous waste; - How to track and weigh the quantity of hazardous waste; - Awareness on hazardous waste accident prevention policy, emergency preparedness and response procedure management; - Storage and disposal techniques and procedures; - Overview of positive environmental benefits of waste segregation including quality control and ensuring highest value recycling options; - Personal protective equipment distribution and usage management; and - Introduction on the use of proper tools and protective equipment when handling waste.
+- Proper hazardous waste handling; - Overview of legal requirements and the environmental consequences of poor waste handling and management; - How to identify, segregate, collect and transport hazardous waste; - How to track and weigh the quantity of hazardous waste; - Awareness on hazardous waste accident prevention policy, emergency preparedness and response procedure management;